 Wrapped in the Flag is the culmination of five years of research and writing, but Claire’s preparation began long before she wrote a word.
 In 1967, she earned a degree in English (with honors) from the University of Dallas, Irving TX.
 Twenty years later, she completed her Master’s degree in Teaching English from the University of Wisconsin, Stevens Point.

 In 1988, Claire was named Student Teacher of the Year by the Wisconsin Council of Teachers of English.
 She taught English to seventh and eighth graders at the Marshfield Junior High School in Marshfield, Wisconsin.
-Claire served as a member of the “Restructuring Education Task Force” for the School District of Marshfield in 1993.

 For over ten years, Claire was the leader of the Marshfield chapter of Wisconsin Citizens Concerned for Life, now Wisconsin Right to Life.
 She spoke extensively to students in area high schools, to church and parent groups.
-Her reconsideration of the no-exceptions approach to reproductive issues marked a major milestone in her personal and political evolution.
+Her rejection of the no-exceptions approach to women’s reproductive issues marked a major milestone in her personal and political evolution.

 Book Claire to Speak at Your Organization’s Event

->> CLICK HERE to download Claire’s speaker information pdf.
+>> CLICK HERE to download Claire’s one sheet